chipzx92/DataEngineeringI320/docs/presentations/sql/joins/index.md

 The downside of using an outer join, though, is that _all_ the records in the left table are retained.
 When working interactively doing data exploration, this can be problematic when the amount of data is large.
 We will return to this in material on data validation.

+Exercises:

+Using the festival schema.

+1. What years did 'Beardyman' play in the festival?

 ## Joining more than 2 tables

 Each join is between two tables (the left and the right).
 Yet we often want to join many tables together, to create data products and reports.
 Even in our very small database we have three tables, `objects`, `colors`, and `functions`.